 (b) provision shall be made in the agreement for the payment from time to time of the expense incurred in the exercise of the powers conferred by paragraphs (b), (c) and (d) of that subsection.

 [Section 3 amended: No. 66 of 1977 s.
 2; No. 31 of 1980 s.
-3.]
+3; No. 2 of 2019 s.
+38.]

 3A.
 Fees payable in respect of fishing boats

-(1) Subject to subsection (2), there are payable to the department in respect of every fishing boat fees at such rates as are prescribed in respect of the provision of marine navigational aids outside any port under the control of a port authority and the approaches to that port.
+(1) Subject to subsection (2), there are payable to the department in respect of every fishing boat fees at such rates as are prescribed in respect of the provision of marine navigational aids outside any port under the control and management of a port authority and the approaches to that port.

 (2) Regulations prescribing fees payable under subsection (1) may provide that fishing boats of a specified class, or of specified classes, are exempt from the payment of those fees.